mesosphere/dcos-docs-site/pages/1.11/administering-clusters/licenses/index.md

 #Cluster upgrades

 For major release upgrades, the license needs to be renewed.
+A license can be renewed by adding a new license to the config during release upgrades or config upgrades.